hardingrichard/ci-pp3-pydle/README.md

 <summary>Welcome/how to play</summary>
 <img src="docs/features/features_welcome_howtoplay.png" alt="How to play terminal image">
 </details>
-After successfully logging in the user is presented a welcome message and instructions on how to play the game.
+After successfully logging in the user is presented a welcome message and instructions on how to play the game. <br>
 * User stories: 1, 6

 ### User Guess Input And Validation